 There are many ways that the clause can be triggered.
 And the outcome will depend heavily on how well the make good has been negotiated and documented in the lease.
 So, it’s essential to get proper legal advice to iron out any kinks and to ensure the clause and each party’s obligations are crystal clear.

 So, in summary, the number one tip for a make good is to negotiate it out of your lease completely.
 Don’t be shy about asking your agent; they have heard it all before.
 Who knows, the landlord may just agree to waive your obligation to make good from the lease.
 If you don’t ask the answer is always no!

 Next step: looking for your new fresh space!

-Now that we’ve shared our best 3 tips to help with any potential issues you may have when moving out of your office lease, we can help you find your new space to expand your business.
-Speak to one of our friendly agents and we can discuss the best options most suited to you!
+Now that we’ve shared our some tips to help with any potential issues you may have when moving out of your commercial office, let us help you find a commercial space for lease to expand your business.
+Speak to one of our friendly agents who will run through the best options for you!